Shanu2144/Automation/README.md

   </a>

  - You can click on ‘Install Now' to install the default package.
 It comes with pip, IDLE, and documentation.
- - Select option ‘Add Python <version> to PATH'that will automatically update the path of Python in environment variables.
+ - Select option ‘Add Python <version> to PATH that will automatically update the path of Python in environment variables.
  - After installation check if Python and pip are correctly installed open the command prompt, and run the below command.
 ```
     python --version